sea-lang/sea/readme.md

 - [Cyclone](https://cyclone.thelanguage.org), partially
 - [Go](https://go.dev)

-## Installation
+## Usage

-Sea is currently very unfinished.
-If you still want to use it, you can use the prototype implementation with `python3 -m proto path/to/input/file.sea -rs .`
+At the moment, Sea is not in a feature-complete state, however if you want to try it, you can build the compiler using `cargo build --release`.

-You can also build the new compiler using `python3 -m proto src/main.sea -s .`
+To build Sea code, use `sea compile --run ./path/to/input.sea` (or `sea c -r ./path/to/input.sea`).

 ## Why?